The following discussion and analysis should be read in conjunction with the

 Coastal Trident 2022, as well as contracts with a US government services

-provider for an MDAS demonstration off the
+provider for an MDAS demonstration off the US West Coast, Naval Task Force 59

 for the Digital Horizon field exercise and the International Maritime Exercise